Penarth: Cliffs

 The town is located at the top of cliffs that have a distinctive strata rock formation that is world known and referred to as the Penarth Group of rocks or Penarth coeval strata wherever it appears in Britain.
 The Penarth cliffs are made of interspersed layers of limestone and alabaster, both of which are dry and crumbly rocks.
 The Penarth cliffs contain the largest known outcrop of naturally occurring Pink Alabaster anywhere in the world but, although decorative and highly prized by local gardeners to crown their rockeries, it is considered to be much inferior to the harder and hand-carvable whiter alabasters found elsewhere.

 The main problem associated with the dry and crumbly nature of the limestone and alabaster rocks, that make up the cliffs that border Penarth, is the continuing and relentless erosion by the sea.
 Rockfalls are frequent and walkers using the beach should not walk too close to the base of the cliffs.
 A rusty sign can be seen where the town beach merged into the base of the cliff, with this trilingual message:

 "Caution: Beware of stones falling from the cliff.
 Beware of being caught by the high tides.

 Rhybudd: Gochelwch y ceryg yn syrthio or dybin uwchben ar perygl o fod ar y traeth pan y mae y llanw yn dod i mewn.

 Avis: Attention à la marée montante!
 Attention aux debris de roc oui (sic = "qui") se detachent des falaises".

 The cliff has retreated many tens of metres even in living memory, with the area around Penarth Head remaining most at threat and several structures once on the clifftop already having been smashed on the beach below.
 A reinforced concrete and iron staircase that once led from Penarth Head to the beach, built by the war department just before the First World War, was already destroyed by advancing erosion as long ago as the early 1950s.

 Demography

-The demographic figures date from the United Kingdom Census 2001 are as follows: